 While Georgia is one of the smaller captive insurance company domiciles in the United States, the state has been one of the fastest-growing domiciles.

 As recently as 2014, just 9 captives were licensed in Georgia.
 Since then, Georgia's captive count has increased every year.
-Georgia's 52 captives at the end of 2019 were nearly 6 times greater compared to its 9 captives in 2014.
+Georgia's 56 captives at the end of 2020 were more than 6 times greater compared to its 9 captives in 2014.

 That rise in Georgia captive insurers has been accompanied by a big jump—well over 3 1/2 times in 3 years—in annual captive premium volume, which rose to $831.4 million in 2018, the last year statistics are available, from just $168.5 million in 2014.